CalumRaine/Grain/README.md

     * If square brackets, save index
     * Else hit comma or semicolon
     * Questions:
-        * Should you be allowed to use lambdas and `awk`-style expressions in the index?
+        * Should you be allowed to use lambdas and `awk`-style expressions in the index? - *No, not in version 1*
             * `sep col(i => i%2==0)` - extracts `col`s with an even index
             * `sep col( col%2==0 )` - extracts `col`s that are numerical _and_ even
             * `sep col( col~"name:" )` - extracts `col`s that include the text `name:`